Last updated on October 10th, 2020 at 06:00 pm

 Pythagorean Universe (4th Century BC)

 The next one in the list of my top 6 obsolete cosmological theories of the universe is the Pythagorean universe – which is also regarded as the most bizarre cosmological model of the universe ever made.
-I will tell you why, but before that, let me tell you one thing; that just because this model of the universe bears the name of Pythagoras doesn’t mean that it was developed by Pythagoras himself.
+I will tell you why, but before that, let me tell you one thing.
+Just because this model of the universe bears the name of Pythagoras doesn’t mean that it was developed by Pythagoras himself.
 In fact, this Pythagorean cosmology was developed by the prominent follower of Pythagoras school of philosophy i.e Philolaus.

 Well, if I talk about the historical facts related to the cosmological theories of the universe, the Pythagorean model of the universe is regarded as the first known non-geocentric model of the universe.